Americo Makk: Move to New York City (1962–1967)

-By 1960, the communist movement-controlled television, radio and the press in São Paulo.
+By 1960, the communist movement controlled television, radio, and the press in São Paulo.
 Foodstuffs and gasoline were luxuries.
-As a result of the increasing political unrest in Brazil, the Makks worked on immigrating to the United States to once again escape communism, which took two years to accomplish.
-As they continued work on church paintings, the Makks often thought whether the communists would soon destroy them.
+As a result of the increasing political unrest in Brazil, the Makks worked on immigrating to the United States, to once again escape communism, which took two years to accomplish.
+As they continued work on church paintings, the Makks often wondered whether the communists would soon destroy them.
 In 1962, the Makks secured a sponsorship from the Ecclesiastical Art Studio of New York in New York City and moved to Long Island, New York.
 They left behind most of their belongings in Brazil to allow room for the Amazon paintings and sketches, taking with them four suitcases and a small amount of cash.
 On May 10, 1962, knowing very little English, the Makks arrived at Idlewild Airport, in Queens, NY.

 Both Americo and Eva began exhibiting their work in New York in 1963.
 Returning to their ancestral roots with a Hungarian colony in New York, they began preserving Hungarian history and culture in their work.
-They also continued painting under contract for the Ecclesiastical Art Studio of New York to restore and decorate church ceilings and mural painting.
+They also continued painting under contract for the Ecclesiastical Art Studio of New York to restore and decorate church ceilings and mural paintings.
 In 1963, the Makks painted the Immaculate Conception Church located near West Point, The United States Military Academy.
-In 1964, they were commissioned to paint a 26 foot by 12 foot canvas mural called "The Ascension of Christ" for the Memorial United Church of Christ in Dayton, Ohio.
+In 1964, they were commissioned to paint a 26-foot by 12-foot canvas mural called "The Ascension of Christ" for the Memorial United Church of Christ in Dayton, Ohio.
 In 1964 and 1965, Americo and Eva Makk exhibited their work at the World's Fair at the Paris Pavilion in New York.
 A major portion of their collection at the 1964 World's Fair consisted of the Makks' Amazonas paintings.
 In 1966, The Makks filmed a television show on NBC-TV featuring their paintings at the Smithsonian Institution in Washington, D.C., which aired on December 4, 1966.
 In 1966 and 1967, the Makks' paintings were exhibited at the International Art Show at the Carnegie Endowment International Center in New York City.
 In 1967, the Makks made an appearance on the Johnny Gilbert Show in Dayton, Ohio, executing a painting on camera.
-On April 17, 1967, Americo Makk, sponsored by Prince Rainier III, was awarded top "Director's Prize" by the International Art Exchange, New York-Paris-Monaco Exhibition, for his oil painting titled "Blue Morning."
-The painting was subsequently shown at Salle d' Exposition Wilson in Paris.
+On April 17, 1967, Americo Makk, sponsored by Prince Rainier III, was awarded the top "Director's Prize" by the International Art Exchange, New York-Paris-Monaco Exhibition, for his oil painting titled "Blue Morning."
+The painting was subsequently shown at Salle d'Exposition Wilson in Paris.
 The Makks were elected in 1969 to the "Fifty American Artists Association" of representational artists.

 Relocation to Hawaii (1967–2015)

 In 1967, before going to Paris for the Salle d' Exposition in Paris, the Makks visited Hawaii and made the decision to relocate to the island of Oahu that same year.
-The reason for the change was in part due to Americo's health concerns, which included arthritis affecting his hands.
-The Makk family resides in Hawaii as of 2017.
+The reason for the change was in part due to Americo's health concerns such as arthritis affecting his hands.